aristath/maera-docs/source/includes/_filters.md

 ?>
 ```
+You can use this filter to add your own shell in the list of available shells so that users can select and activate it.

-More info can be found on the [[Defining a shell]] page.
+More info can be found on the [Building a Shell](#building-a-shell) page.

 ## maera/styles

-If you need to add some custom CSS to your page, you can use this filter.

-Usage:

 ```php
 <?php